pedrochamberlain/pwa-example/README.md

 - PWAs are browser based web applications (HTML5 / CSS / JavaScript).
 By using the latest browser features, they implement native app-typical capabilities and features, including all listed above.
 Running in a separate browser window without address bar, they are visually and functionally near-indistinguishable to apps.
 - "Progressive" means: A PWA must be designed to maintain basic functionality even if run offline and/or on a browser that does not support some features.
 - PWAs don’t install in the classical sense.
 An icon is added to the screen and advanced browser caching is used.
 The browser provides a secure execution environment to which PWAs are ‘installed’.
+- Service workers are a huge aspect of PWAs.
+They cache pages in order to view them offline.
+[Learn more on Service Workers & Caching here.](https://www.youtube.com/watch?v=ksXwaWHCW6k)

 ## How to build a PWA
 1. Create the following files: `index.html`, `manifest.json`, `service-worker.js`.
 Download a logo for your PWA.
 [You can use mine.](https://github.com/pedrochamberlain/pwa-example/blob/main/logo.png)